Screenwriting credits get watered down. It’s a fact of life, but it’s not unavoidable.

 Let’s say your screenplay is getting made into a motion picture by a mid-sized production company or small studio.
 Congrats!
 But that means an entire film crew is going to be reading your script now.
 (Or at least skimming it, if you’re a lazy Art Director or something)

 That’s a lot of eyeballs to have your script suddenly exposed to.
 All of its flaws, all of its weak spots… all on display for the entire crew, cast of actors, and yes, especially, the producers; the money-guys (or gals).

-When the process begins to transform your script -your simple stack of paper – into a big fat expensive movie that can be blasted across a dark theater onto a 17′ screen, a LOT can happen to that simple stack of paper.
+When this process begins to transform your script -your simple stack of paper – into a big fat expensive movie that can be blasted across a dark theater onto a 4-meter screen, a lot can happen to that simple stack of paper.

 And trust me, every script is rewritten during production.
 Even if the words don’t change at all!

 The Director is going to interpret those words according to her vision;

 The Actors will deliver their lines in a way that draws on their own life experiences;